Mark IV monorail: Train operations

 Having ten trains and two beams originally, it was seldom that all ten trains were in operation on the same day.
 Typical operations were three or four parking lot line trains and four resort trains (seven to eight total).
 During busy times there might be four trains operating on both tracks.
 This allowed for a rotation of units, have trains available in case of a breakdown, or to perform maintenance which took longer than overnight.
 When Epcot opened, the typical operation was three trains Epcot Center, three resort trains, and three to four parking lot trains.
 During the slower fall months, the operations might drop to two trains on Epcot Center, two to three resort trains, and three Express (parking) trains.
 With the introduction of trains 11 and 12 (Lime and Coral), a four-train operation on all beams was possible.
 If the Magic Kingdom was especially busy a train would be taken from resorts or Epcot to give the parking lot a five-train operation.

 Switching (either moving from track to track or to/from Monorail Shop): When moving trains from one beam to another, other trains on both lines were required to hold outside of the block (or section) containing the switch.
-Trains being moved were emptied of guests and the entire process was controlled by way of clearance delivered by radio between the switch beam operator (who stood under the switch), the train operator, and Monorail Base (the lead at TTC).
-At that time Monorail Base had responsibility of oversight for the entire system (Monorail Concourse now has the duty).
-The entire process is carefully coordinated and executed.
-To engage the train's motors during a switching operation, the pilot must override the automatic anti-collision system throughout (MAPO) the entire switch.
+Trains being moved were emptied of guests and the entire process was controlled via radio between the switch beam operator (who stood under the switch), the train operator, and Monorail Base (the lead at TTC).
+At that time Monorail Base oversaw the entire system (Monorail Concourse later took over).
+The entire process was carefully coordinated and executed.
+To engage the train's motors during a switching operation, the pilot overrode the automatic anti-collision system throughout (MAPO) the entire switch.
 Speed through the switches was strictly limited to "nudging" (extremely slow) over most of the switches due to the degree of change; except for the Epcot switches where speed was limited to 15 mph (the Epcot switches are beam replacement style and have less degree of change).
 Drivers announced by radio when they had reached designated support pylons at various parts in the switching process.
 Whenever operationally possible, the switching operation was completed with the train moving in forward and the pilot occupying the cab which allowed him/her to see consistent with the forward operation.
-Occasionally the switching operation a portion of the operation to be completed in reverse.
+Occasionally a portion of the switching operation was completed in reverse.
 Because operating a train presents significant safety concerns, such operations were only conducted when other trains had been removed from the system and the entire process was supervised by additional personnel to ensure the train would not approach an open switch.
 Reverse operations with guests on board were prohibited except in extreme situations.
 Rather than operate a train in reverse with guests on board, having the train towed was preferred.